 Select a station and view graphs, data tables or climatology for the selected dates and timestep (daily/hourly/5 minute).

 - Crop Water Use (ET)

 - Latest ET Reports or Select the date and regions.

 These are daily reports of water use for various crops.

 Download data in JSON or CSV format (and with no extra junk).
 You can read the documentation or use the URL builder to interactively create your request.

-Surface conditions (wind, temperature, dewpoint), precipitation and gust speeds at our stations around Colorado.
+Surface conditions (wind, temperature, dewpoint), precipitation (will return in April) and gust speeds at our stations around Colorado.
 These are the same maps as you see on the right.